Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/index.md

 ### Supported features

 The runtime notification APIs are split into two parts for both Android and iOS.
-These APIs can be used to schedule and manage notifications as listed blow:
+These APIs can be used to schedule and manage notifications as listed below:

 *   Schedule local one-time or repeatable notifications.
 *   Cancel already displayed and upcoming (scheduled) notifications.
 *   Android:
-    *   Create and modify notification channels (categories) on Android Oreo and above.
+    *   Create and modify notification channels (categories) on Android 8.0 (Oreo) and above.
     *   Preserve notifications when the device restarts.
     *   Set custom notification icons.
 *   iOS: